(888) 448-0302 Talk to a recovery specialist 24/7

 Seeking Justice

+Currently, 2500 counties, cities, authorities, and individuals are pursuing big pharma companies for over-prescribing and over-promoting opioid pain medication like Oxycontin.
 The underlying aim of these class action lawsuits is to seek justice and recoup some of the costs of this devastating epidemic.

 In October 2019, Purdue Pharma agreed to pay $270 million toward funding addiction treatments and research centers in Oklahoma.

 There are still more than 1600 lawsuits still pending against Purdue Pharma.
-As over 2000 cases are being brought against big pharma in general, they are consolidated into one lawsuit called the National Prescription Opiate Litigation in order to streamline the process.
+As over 2000 cases are being brought against big pharma in general, they are consolidated into one lawsuit called the National Prescription Opiate in order to streamline the process.

 A bellwether trial was due to take place in Ohio in October 2019.
 A bellwether trial is a test trial of a highly controversial issue.
-This was halted when Teva Pharmaceuticals, McKesson, Cardinal Health, and AmerisourceBergen offered out of court settlements.
+This was halted when Teva Pharmaceuticals, McKesson, Cardinal Health, and AmerisourceBergen offered out-of-court settlements.

 What Is An Opioid Class Action Lawsuit?